SpenceKonde/megaTinyCore/megaavr/extras/Ref_Functions.md

 * Is always a pure cycle-counting busy-wait delay.
 * Interrupts will lengthen the delay
   * Disable interrupts during the timing critical section if that is problematic
-* Should be uaes only for short delays
+* Should be used only for short delays
   * If interrupts are disabled for more than 1000us millis() timekeeping can lose time.
   * Function may not work correctly with values higher than 16383us unless the delay is a compile time known constant.
 * Delays should be constants known at compile time (hence subject to constant folding) whenever possible.